lunchboxer/graphql-subscriptions-client/README.md

 # graphql-subscriptions-client

 This is based directly on the client from [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws).
+As the name suggests, it's only for use as a client.
 It uses native websockets to communicate with a graphql server which is using ['graphql-ws' protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).
 It plays nice with rollup, too.

 ## Why this package